vlazed/smh2blender/docs/TUTORIAL.md

 ![blender-to-smh-flex-config](/media//blender-to-smh-flex-config.PNG)

 Starting in version 0.6.0, this addon can directly export shapekey animations from your mesh.
-Provide it a flex map and the object which contains your shapekeys, and then check the `Export shapekeys to flexes` before exporting
+To ensure shapekeys are exported correctly, you must meet the following pre-requisites:

+- Assign either a flex map or a shapekey mesh or both in the `Configuration`,
+- Check `Export shapekeys to flexes`, and
+- Ensure `Solo Active Shape Key` is disabled (look by a pin or star icon).

 There are a few quirks to learn about when exporting shapekeys to flexes:

 - To guarantee a close to one-to-one shapekey animation between GMod and Blender, you must satisfy the following:
   - Have the same shapekeys (flexes) and faceposing values (flex controllers) in your mesh, case sensitive;
   - Flex equations (e.g. %CloseLidLoL = (min(max((eyes_updown - -45) / (45 - -45), 0), 1))) must be linear to a single variable (e.g. %AH = AH.
 The earlier example does not count because of the min/max functions)
+  - Supply a flex map.
+If no flex map is used, it will use its existing shapekeys as the flex map.
+This may not guarantee one-to-one shapekey animations if the shapekey order in Blender does not match the order in GMod
 - If flex modifier from a previous session has been used, and one attempts to export both shapekey animations and flex modifier data, shapekey animations will always override them.

 ### Exporting Camera Animations